cocopon/CQMFloatingController/README.markdown

 Overview
 --------
 CQMFloatingController is a floating UI component with navigation bar.
-You can push/pop content view controllers on it.
+You can push/pop a content view controller on it.

 This component is ported from [Calqum](http://www.dotapon.sakura.ne.jp/apps/calqum2/index_en.html), customizable calculator for iPhone.